polubarev/tg_habtis_bot_v3/README.md

 3) Share your target Google Sheet with the service account email (from the JSON) with **Editor** access.
 4) In Telegram, run `/config` and paste the Sheet link/ID.
 If sharing is missing, the bot will prompt you to grant access.

+## Persistence (Firestore)
+- Session/user state can persist across restarts if Firestore is available.
+Set `gcp_project_id` in `.env` and `google_credentials_path` to a service account with Firestore access.
+If Firestore API is disabled or unreachable, the bot automatically falls back to in-memory stores (state resets on restarts).
+- Collections used: `users`, `sessions` (see `src/config/settings.py` for names).

 ## Commands
 - `/start` — welcome, shows keyboard
 - `/config` — set/change Google Sheet (prompts to share with service account)